DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

   `RecordingCoordinator` can stop recording if the peer disconnects.
 - `ConnectivityMonitor.swift`: watches overall network reachability and stops recording when connectivity drops, resyncing the clock when it returns.
+- `EventLogger.swift`: saves timestamped events to `events.log` for troubleshooting.

 The code is written for Swift 5 and iOS 13+.
 It is not a full Xcode project but can be integrated into one.